Falling Skies: Casting

 In July 2009, Moon Bloodgood was cast as Anne Glass, Jessy Schram was cast as Karen Nadler, Seychelle Gabriel was cast as Lourdes, and Maxim Knight was cast as Matt Mason.
 Bloodgood, the female lead, did not have to audition for the role.
 She received the script and was offered the role.
 Bloodgood was drawn to the role because of Spielberg and Rodat's involvement.
 She stated: "Well certainly when you get handed a script and they tell you it's Bob Rodat and Steven Spielberg, you're immediately drawn to it.
 It's got your attention.
 I was a little cautious about wanting to do science fiction again.
 But it was more of a drama story, more of a family story.
 I liked that and I wanted to work with Spielberg."
 Bloodgood added that portraying a doctor excited her.
 "I liked the idea of playing a doctor and deviating from something I had done already," she said.

 In August 2009, Drew Roy was cast as Hal Mason, and Peter Shinkoda was cast as Dai.
 Drew Roy's agent received the script and the pair joked that Roy might get the role.
 "This one came to me through my agent, just like everything else.
 We even joked about the fact that it was a Steven Spielberg project.
 We were like, 'Oh yeah, I might have a chance.'
 We were just joking."
 He auditioned four times for the part.
 "The whole process went on for quite some time, and then towards the end, it was down to me and one other guy, and we were literally waiting for the word from Steven Spielberg 'cause he had to watch the two audition tapes and give the okay.
 That, in and of itself, had me like, 'Okay, even if I don't get it, that's just cool.'
 Fortunately, it went my way."

 Filming

 The Riverview Hospital mental health facility in Coquitlam, Canada was used to film several episodes of the second season.

 The pilot was filmed in 2009 in Oshawa, Ontario, and the rest of the season was shot from July to November of the following year in Hamilton and Toronto.

 TNT announced production had begun on the second season on October 24, 2011.
 Filming took place in Vancouver and at the Riverview Hospital in Coquitlam, British Columbia, from October 2011 to March 2012.

-Principal photography for the third season commenced on August 22, 2012, and concluded in December.
+Principal photography for the third season commenced in Vancouver on August 22, 2012, and concluded in December.